What is an arm lift (brachioplasty)?

-Plastic surgeons at Cleveland Clinic Cosmetic & Plastic Surgery Center offer arm lift surgery to help improve droopy, sagging upper arms resulting from weight loss, the natural aging process, and even heredity.
+Plastic surgeons at Cleveland Clinic Cosmetic & Plastic Surgery Center offer this surgery to help improve droopy, sagging upper arms resulting from weight loss, the natural aging process, and even heredity.

 Am I a candidate for an arm lift/brachioplasty?

-If the underside of your upper arms are sagging or appear loose and full due to excess skin, an arm lift may be right for you.
+If the underside of your upper arms are sagging or appear loose and full due to excess skin, this procedure may be right for you.
 Thin people may also have sagging upper arms due to the effects of prior weight loss, aging and genetics.
 Even regular exercise and strength training cannot get rid of excess sagging skin in this area; exercise can tone and tighten muscles but can not tighten skin.

 Good candidates for an arm lift include: